pyamg.gallery#

 Parameters:

-shape of the result
+Shape of the result.

 densityfloat

-target a matrix with nnz(A) = m*n*density, 0<=density<=1
+Target a matrix density with nnz(A) = m*n*density and 0<=density<=1.

-sparse matrix format to return, e.g. ‘csr’, ‘coo’, etc.
+Sparse array format to return, e.g. ‘csr’, ‘coo’, etc.

 Returns: